 With the flexibility that homeschooling provides, many families love making the most of local attractions during less busy times.
 Connecticut offers a ton of destinations for students to maximize their homeschooling lessons such as museums, zoos, and more.
 Start planning your next homeschool field trip by discovering all the options available on our Connecticut Field Trips for Homeschoolers post.

-Connecticut Standardized Testing and Test Prep
+Connecticut State Test Prep

 Why Time4Learning is the Leading Homeschool Curriculum in Connecticut

 Time4Learning covers all the core subjects that are required by Connecticut homeschool law.
 Our PreK-12, online curriculum offers standards-based instruction in math, language arts, science, social studies, and more.